How to make gourd jewelry. You can create beautiful and unique jewelry by decorating dried gourds.

 - some sort of cutting tool — a saw, knife, Dremel tool, sturdy craft knife, band saw or miniature jigsaw

 - sand paper or Dremel tool sander

 - wood burner or black permanent marker

 - an assortment of dyes, paints, beads, cord and needles

 - patterns — from books, the Internet or of your own creation.

 The tiny “jewelry” gourd, also known as the Tennessee spinning gourd, is ideal for pendants.
 (To find these seeds, use the

-. — Mother) This variety of gourd grows rampantly and produces dozens of gourds per plant.
+Seed and Plant Finder. — MOTHER) This variety of gourd grows rampantly and produces dozens of gourds per plant.

 Once harvested, set the little gourds aside for several months until they lose their green color and dry to a nice tan shade.
 Squeeze the gourd firmly to make sure it is hard and dry.
 Then decorate the gourd with dyes, paints, wood burner, etc., and apply a coat of protective finish.

 To make a necklace: When dry, use a small drill bit to drill right through the neck of the little gourd so there is an “in” hole and an “out” hole.
 Guide your cord through these holes.
 String your choice of beads onto the cord, alternating with the decorated gourds.
 Gourd seeds also can add a whimsical touch to your project — simply drill holes through them and string the seeds among the beads.